 If you are trying to protect a sheet that has new rows added often, then you'll want to use ARRAYFORMULA to automatically add the admin's email to new rows.

-We can make more than one column a row-owner column.
-For example, in the table below, we've made another column that contains an administrator's email in every row.
-This way, each individual user is a row owner for their row, but the administrator is also a row owner.
+You can also make more than one column a row owner column.
+For example, in the table below, there is a second email column that contains an administrator's email in each row.
+This way, each individual user is a row owner for their row, and the administrator is also a row owner.
 This approach will work for any data source that is linked to your project if you need to assign multiple emails as the row owner.

 Enable Row Owners